Skip to main content

 Here are three key points to consider when negotiating payment plans with debtors:

-• Open communication: Establishing open and honest communication with the debtor is crucial.
+• Open communication: Establishing open and honest communication with the debtor is important.
 Reach out to them promptly and discuss the overdue payment in a professional and understanding manner.
 By actively listening to their concerns and providing possible solutions, you can create an environment conducive to negotiation.

 • Flexible terms: Be open to finding a compromise that works for both parties.
 Consider offering flexible payment terms, such as extending the payment deadline or allowing for instalment payments.
 This can help alleviate the financial burden on the debtor while ensuring you receive the outstanding amount over a reasonable period.

-• Written agreement: Once a payment plan is agreed upon, it is essential to document the terms in a written agreement.
+• Written agreement: Once a payment plan is agreed upon, it is important to document the terms in a written agreement.
 This agreement should outline the payment schedule, the total amount owed, any interest or penalties, and the consequences for non-compliance.
 Having a written agreement protects both parties and provides a reference point in case of any future disputes.

 Legal Actions to Recover Overdue Invoices in the Netherlands